Course Outline

 Goal:

-Demonstrate the ability to correctly performing data cleaning, MVA, ANOVA, MANOVA analyses using SPSS.
-This assessment involves an in-class test to be undertaken in Week 6.
-The test will be taken in the computer laboratory and involve performing data analytical techniques covered Weeks 1-4 using provided data sets.
-Students will be assessed on proficiency in use of SPSS to perform specific analyses, correct interpretation of statistical test results, and assumption testing.
+Demonstrate applied understanding of content from weeks 1-5.
+This assessment involves an in-class practical test to be undertaken mid-trimester.
+The test will be taken in the computer laboratory and involve performing data analytical techniques using provided data sets.
+Students will be assessed on their ability to select appropriate statistical tests, conduct specified analyses (including assumption checks), and interpret outputs in SPSS.

 Product: Quiz/zes